 Loss of Freedom: Consumed with, Controlled by, and Become Like the Offender

-This is possibly the worst of the consequences for unforgiveness and it is so easy to fall into this trap.
+This is possibly the worst of the consequences of unforgiveness, and it is so easy to fall into this trap.

 Consumed with the offender – How can you be free when you spend so much time thinking about how they hurt you?
-Your mind is stuck on trying to resolve something that only God can handle effectively.
-When you spend that much time thinking about them, it is like building a nice house for them in your mind and moving them in.
-You paint and maintain the house, because you constantly visit it and THEM.
+Your mind is stuck on resolving something that only God can handle effectively.
+Spending that much time thinking about them is like building a lovely house for them in your mind and moving them in.
+You paint and maintain the house because you constantly visit it and THEM.

-Controlled by the offender – They not only consume your mind, worse yet, they control you.
+Controlled by the offender – They consume your mind and, worse yet, control you.
 The longer you carry the grudge, the more they control your thoughts, actions, and feelings.
-The more you want vengeance, the more energy drains from you as you plot, seek, or try to get revenge.
-And, even if you do get revenge, you often have regrets, second-guesses or feel it wasn’t enough.
+The more you want vengeance; the more energy drains from you as you plot, seek, or try to get revenge.
+And, even if you get revenge, you often have regrets, second-guesses, or feel it wasn’t enough.
 Enjoy the consequences of unforgiveness!

 Conformed to be like the offender – Consider this.
 If you want to learn golf or tennis, you spend time playing and thinking about it.
-If you want to learn something new, you read about it, think about it.
-When you immerse yourself into something; it becomes part of you.
+If you want to learn something new, you read about it and think about it.
+When you immerse yourself in something, it becomes part of you.
 So, the more energy you use and the more time you spend thinking about the person who wronged you, the greater the chance they have to influence your thoughts and actions.
 You increase the possibility of becoming just like them.

 The Lord has a better path for you.
 He wants you to renew your mind.
 He wants your mind controlled by His thinking, by truth.
-Most importantly, He does not want you to renew you mind to just anything, it is to renew your mind to truth.
+Most importantly, He does not want you to renew your mind to just anything; renew your mind to the truth.

 Loss of Hope

 Can you right a wrong that has occurred in the past?
 Of course not!
-It happened, it is a fact, it is part of history, and you cannot change it.
-But you can accept that it happened, learn from it, forgive, and move on, because your PERFECT Father God knows about it and will turn it into “best” for you as you trust Him.
+It happened; it is a fact, part of history, and you cannot change it.
+But you can accept that it happened, learn from it, forgive, and move on because your PERFECT Father God knows about it and will turn it into the “best” for you as you trust Him.

 Finally, forgiveness encourages hope and a new future for your life.
 That's what forgiveness is about.